s2imon/iubenda-brazil-launch/README.md

     Brazilian tech bloggers can try iubenda & can use the policy for an entire year if they want.

-    We are also happy to give your readers an additional first-year discount.
+    We are also happy to give your readers an additional first-year free account.

 ## Screenshots